A $C^{0}$ interior penalty method for $m$th-Laplace equation: Numerical experiments and discussions

 \section{Numerical experiments and discussions}

 In this section, we provide several numerical experiments to verify the theoretical prediction of the $C^{0}$ interior penalty finite element method proposed in the previous sections in two and three dimensions.
 We calculate the rate of convergence of $\left\|u-u_{h}\right\|_{m,h}$ in various discrete $H^m$ norms and compare each computed rate with its theoretical estimate.
-It is pointed out that the estimated convergence rates have very little dependency on the particular value when $\tau=O(1)$, so we choose {$\tau = 1$} in the following tests.
+It is pointed out that the estimated convergence rates have very little dependency on the particular value when $\tau=O(1)$, so we choose {$\tau = 1$} in the following tests. { All the numerical experiments are carried out in C, and the resulting linear algebraic systems are solved using GMRES solvers from the PETSc package \cite{petsc}. }